gustavolopess/PushCampaignSystem/README.md

 }
 ```

 The JSON values doesn't need to be equal to the values above, these are just examples.

+#### 🗺 Project Backlog/Roadmap
+Check our [Trello board](https://trello.com/b/Wl6WaCkk/pushcampaignsystem) with project tasks.